 The Bay of Plenty is one of the most popular summer holiday destinations in New Zealand.
 Located along the idyllic Pacific Coast Highway, it offers a great mix of activities, beaches and dining experiences.
 Tauranga is the main centre, whilst the coastal suburb of Mount Maunganui is the region’s seaside resort.

 In the afternoon, join Aerius Helicopters for an amazing scenic helicopter flight!
 Get the best views of the bay with panoramic views from the sky.
 This scenic flight takes you around the region of Tauranga.
-This includes the iconic Mount Maunganui (mauao), a view of the inner harbour from the Bowentown Heads of Waihi to Matapihi, see the vast expansion of the city with industrial and residential builds, the historical remains of Maori Pa sites, and even marine life can often be seen during the summer months.
+This includes the iconic Mount Maunganui (mauao) and a view of the inner harbour from the Bowentown Heads of Waihi to Matapihi.
+See the vast expansion of the city with industrial and residential builds and the historical remains of Maori Pa sites.
+Even marine life can often be seen during the summer months.